ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 ### Introduction

-<a href=https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework>HMG Security Policy Framework</a> mandatory requirements concern valuing and classifying information assets.
+[HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework) mandatory requirements concern valuing and classifying information assets.
 To comply with these, the MoJ needs to ensure that:

 <blockquote>Where information is shared for business purposes departments and agencies must ensure the receiving party understands the obligations and protects the assets appropriately.</blockquote>